Chadians advance in Mali troop moves against Islamists

 International donors will be asked to finance training and support for the Malian, ECOWAS and other African troops involved in the deployment of the U.N.-backed African force AFISMA against the Islamist alliance.

-Donors are to meet at a conference in the Ethiopian capital Addis Ababa on January 29 and France said they would be asked to provide about 340 million euros (285.4 million pounds).
+Donors are to meet at a conference in the Ethiopian capital Addis Ababa on January 29 and France said they would be asked to provide about 340 million euros ($452 million).

 Niger had seen 1,300 new refugees, while during the same period, Burkina Faso had received 1,829 refugees.